Duration – 7 Days

 Alternatively, Day 5 – Tarsar Lake to Sundarsar Lake

 Trekkers usually hike to Sunder Sar Lake and then trek further to see Marsar Lake.
 In the initially half there is a steep ascend and during snow, it becomes all the more challenging.
-This is followed by a gradual descend and then a gradual hike to Sundar Sar Lake.
+This is followed by a gradual descent and then a gradual hike to Sundar Sar Lake.
 After resting in the camp, trekkers usually go to Marsar Lake which takes about 40 minutes to reach.
 From Marsar Lake you again would have to return to Sundarser Lake.

 Day 6 – Tarsar Lake to Lidderwat to Aru Valley